-Maintain signage installed in 2016 and monitor for the presence of trucks carrying hazardous cargo on routes crossing the Comal River and its tributaries.
+Maintain existing HazMat transport signage and monitor for the presence of trucks carrying hazardous cargo on routes crossing the Comal River and its tributaries.

 City of New Braunfels Ordinance No. 93-7 effectively restricts the transport of hazardous cargo within Loop 337 and IH-35 and therefore, over roadways crossing the Comal River.
 Hazardous cargo route prohibition signage was installed in 2016 at key roadways near the headwaters of Landa Lake and the Comal River.